syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/file-menu.md

 ## Open submenu on click

-You can open the submenu on menu item click by setting the [showItemOnClick](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.FileMenuSettings.html#Syncfusion_EJ2_Ribbon_FileMenuSettings_ShowItemOnClick) property to `true`.
+You can open the submenu on menu item click, by setting the [showItemOnClick](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.FileMenuSettings.html#Syncfusion_EJ2_Ribbon_FileMenuSettings_ShowItemOnClick) property to `true`.
 By default, the submenu will open on mouse hover.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}